aodongli/zero-shot-ad-via-batch-norm/README.md

 Package requirements are listed in each folder's `requirements.txt`.
 Run `pip install -r requireme.txt` to install all packages.

-## Brief Introduction
+## Brief Overview
 We introduce a straightforward yet powerful approach to train an out-of-box deep anomaly detector into a zero-shot anomaly detector.
 This method requires minimal configurations: 1) ensure that the deep model is set for batch-level prediction and 2) maintain all batch normalization layers in the training mode during inference.
 Below, you'll find a step-by-step comparison with the traditional *stationary* anomaly detection framework.
 Key configurations are color-highlighted for clarity.
+More details can be found in the full paper.

 <img title="" src="./acr-diff.png" alt="acr" data-align="inline">